Fuji no Makigari

-Fuji no Makigari (富士の巻狩り) was a grand hunting event arranged by shogun Minamoto no Yoritomo from June to July 1193, centering around the foot of Mount Fuji.
-700,000 participated in the event, including a large number of the shogun's gokenin (retainers) and their beaters.
+Fuji no Makigari (富士の巻狩り) was a large-scale hunting event arranged by shogun Minamoto no Yoritomo from June to July 1193, centering around the foot of Mount Fuji in Japan.
+700,000 people participated in the event, including a large number of the shogun's gokenin (retainers) and their beaters.

 Overview

-Fuji no Makigari was held from June 8 to July 7, 1193 for about a month.
+Fuji no Makigari was held from June 8 to July 7, 1193, for about a month.
 Including the samurai's beaters, a total of 700,000 participated in the hunting event, and the historical chronicle of Azuma Kagami describes the scale of the event stating, "Such a crowd of archers that there is no point measuring."
 On June 8, 1193, the chronicle states "We arrived in Suruga Province to see the summer hunting event in Aizawa, Fujino" and "We are heading back to Kamakura from Suruga Province" on July 7, 1193.
-Hōjō Tokimasa was sent to Suruga Province on May 2 of the same year to prepare for the event, and had left earlier.
+Ordered by Yoritomo, Hōjō Tokimasa was sent to Suruga Province on May 2 of the same year before the event for preparations.
+He directed the local gokenin and, together with Kanō Muneshige, constructed the mansions at the hunting site.

-The participants spent the majority of the time in Fujino, from June 15th to July 7th, with Azuma Kagami stating "We are staying at the Fujino Goryokan after hunting in Aizawa" on May 15, 1193.
-During this time, the Revenge of the Soga Brothers incident occurred on May 28th.
+The participants spent the majority of the time in Fujino, from June 15 to July 7, with Azuma Kagami stating "We are staying at the Fujino Goryokan after hunting in Aizawa" on May 15, 1193.
+The Revenge of the Soga Brothers incident occurred at the event on May 28.
 Many people came to hear the news after the incident had occurred.
 It is said that a massive horde of countless gokenin and other influential people were crowding Fujino.

 It is said that the purpose of Fuji no Makigari was to show off the authority of the shogun and to carry out military exercise.
 The hunting event began on the east side of the foot of Mount Fuji (what is currently Gotemba and Susono, Shizuoka Prefecture) and extended to the Asagiri Plateau (currently Fujinomiya, Shizuoka Prefecture) to the west.
 The land of Aizawa and Kamino, where the hunting was carried out, is located near the border between Suruga and Kai Provinces, which is also a major transit point from Kai to the Tōkaidō road, the most important of the Five Routes of the Edo period.
 In this way, it has been pointed out that the Minamoto clan of Kai (Kawachi Genji) intended to take control of the traffic route used to reach the Tōkaidō road.